Chon-Ji Pattern – Preview & Insights

 Chon-Ji contains 19 movements and follows a plus-shaped diagram, representing the separation of heaven and earth.
 Although simple in appearance, it introduces many fundamentals that continue through the entire ITF patterns system, including:

-• walking stance structure
+• Walking stance structure

-• low block and middle punch mechanics
+• Low block and middle punch mechanics

-• reaction hand usage
+• Use of the reaction hand

-• balance and directional changes
+• Balance and directional changes

-• maintaining a steady rhythm
+• Maintaining a steady rhythm and sine wave

 Opening movement in Chon-Ji tul